KCPP advisory committee on the Scott ranch site, left to right, Mara Guccione, Greg Colvin, and Peter Cohn.

-The KCPP advisory committee consists of Mara Guccione of the Earth Island Institute, Director Greg Colvin, and community member Peter Cohn.
+The KCPP advisory committee consists of Susan Kamprath of the Earth Island Institute, director Greg Colvin, and secretary-treasurer Peter Cohn.

 Tamara S. Galanter of Shute, Mihaly & Weinberger LLP serves as legal counsel for the Kelly Creek Protection Project.